 The most important factor for alexandrite is the quality of its colour change.
 The most prized colour change is a strong raspberry red in incandescent light and a bright green in daylight - however an absolutely perfect specimen is not known to exist!

 Alexandrite photographed under incandescent light.

-The colours seen in alexandrite are caused by chromium – the same colouring element which causes the red of ruby and the green of emerald.
-The amount of colour change seen is often given as a percentage - with a 100% colour change from one hue to the other being the most valuable.
+The colours seen in alexandrite are caused by chromium – the same colouring element that causes the red of ruby and the green of emerald.
+The amount of colour change observed is often given as a percentage - with a 100% colour change from one hue to the other being the most valuable.
 The hues seen can also vary; if they stray too far from the expected colours of alexandrite or if the amount of colour change seen is minor, the value will be significantly affected and it is debatable as to whether it can be classified as an alexandrite at all.

 Alexandrites are also noted for their strong pleochroism.
 This is an independent optical effect from colour change, in which the gem will appear different colours from different directions.
 In alexandrite the pleochroic colours are green, orange and purple-red.

 The finest quality alexandrites are said to be from the original deposits in Russia, which were mined out in the 19th century.
 The name ‘Alexandrite’ was chosen to honour the Russian Tsar Alexander II.
 Legend states that this rare and beautiful stone was found on the day the heir became of age on his 16th birthday.